• HOME

 MUSICIAN

-Christopher is a a "native" of (East) Los Angeles,
+Christopher is a “native” of the county of East Los Angeles

-a percussionist of the north or south Indian percussion,
+• a percussionist of North or South Indian traditions,

 and string instruments of Mesoamerica,